VegasHC/Vegashealthcare.com/content/collections/education/group-home.md

                 content:
                   -
                     type: text
-                    text: 'Group homes aim to provide a home-like environment that encourages independence, socialization, and personal growth.'
+                    marks:
+                      -
+                        type: bold
+                    text: 'Structured Environment'
+                  -
+                    type: text
+                    text: ': The routine and structure in Las Vegas group homes help residents adapt to a stable lifestyle, complementing the dynamic nature of the city.'
           -
             type: listItem
             content: